 Lion Rock Park

-In the shadow of the famous Lion Rock are some gorgeous gardens shaded by huge trees, making for a fab spot for a little alfresco dining.
-There are BBQ pits for those that like their meals hot, and plenty of picnic tables and benches available.
-Stock up on provisions at Taste in Festival Walk, then walk off lunch on the hiking trail, or let the kids run riot at the play area.
+In the shadow of the famous Lion Rock are some gorgeous gardens shaded by huge trees, making a fab spot for your family outing.
+There are BBQ pits for the kiddies partial to their hotdogs and plenty of picnic tables and benches available.
+Did we mention they have a fab outdoor kids’ area?
+Stock up on provisions at Taste in Festival Walk, then walk off lunch on the hiking trail!

 How to get there: Take minibuses 72 or 73 from Festival Walk at Kowloon Tong MTR and get off at Chuk Yuen Road just after Lung Cheung Road.
 The park entrance is about 50 metres uphill from the bus stop.